 How The IRS Measures Marriage

-One big thing to note is that to the IRS, it does not matter when you get married.
+One big thing to note is that, to the IRS, it does not matter when you get married.
 Whether you are married on January 1st or December 31st, your tax filing status for that year is “married.”
 This is good to know because most married couples often have higher combined incomes.
 This can make it harder to maximize certain deductions and qualify for some tax credits.

 Postponing a wedding for tax reasons is the most unromantic thing ever.
 It could be the prudent financial move for some couples, though.
 Make sure you consider all elements before making this decision, as marrying before the New Year rings in could result in more tax savings through more generous (re: wider) income tax brackets, especially if one spouse-to-be earns far more than the other.
-If the income of the higher earner would have fallen into a higher tax bracket as a single filer, they can push some of this money into a lower tax bracket as a result of the increase in income tax bracket ranges through filing jointly as a married couple.
+If the income of the higher earner had fallen into a higher tax bracket as a single filer, they can push some of this money into a lower tax bracket as a result of the increase in income tax bracket ranges through filing jointly as a married couple.

 You Might Pay Higher Medicare Taxes